theurikenneth/alx-zero_day/0x03-git/README.md

 ## THE COURSE

-The course is about learning Software Engineering with Holberton school
+The course is about learning Software Engineering with Holberton school.
+This is an edit that I should undertake